Masters of code: Greg Armstrong achieves the gold standard of code certification

 Master Code Professionals are typically responsible for all technical and management aspects of code enforcement with duties that range from the management of a code enforcement department to the supervision of inspectors and plan reviewers.

-“Congratulations to Greg on achieving this important and significant accomplishment,” said Autumn Saylor, program services manager of the Code Council’s Assessment Center.
+“Congratulations to Greg on achieving this important and significant accomplishment,” said Autumn Saylor, director of the Code Council’s Assessment Center.
 “I challenge and encourage all code professionals to strive for this level of achievement, and look forward to congratulating more Master Code Professionals in the future.”

 To learn more on how you can join this elite group and let us help you open the door to increased professional challenges and career advancement, click here.